Emamatcyber90/hubtelpayment/README.md

 ## Receive Mobile Money

-Here is how you request mobile money payment from say a controller method:
+Here is how you request mobile money payment from say a checkout method:
 ```js

 // receive money